Chen Kuan-jen

-Chen Kuan-jen (陳冠任 (Chén Guānrèn); born 15 April 1982 in Taiwan) is a Taiwanese professional baseball player who is currently a free agent.
+Chen Kuan-jen (陳冠任 (Chén Guānrèn); born 15 April 1982) is a Taiwanese former professional baseball player.

 Career

 In 2006 season, as a rookie, he gained the Batting Championship Award and Chinese Professional Baseball League Rookie of the Year.
 He played for the Brother Elephants (now the Chinatrust Brothers) of the Chinese Professional Baseball League, as well as the Lamigo Monkeys.

 In 2016, he played for the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.

 In late 2017, he signed on as a mid-season addition for the Adelaide Bite of the Australian Baseball League.